Record how your product should be described and stay in sync with marketing, sales, and the product team.

 Requirements management is the process of collecting, analyzing, refining, and prioritizing product requirements and then planning for their delivery.
 The purpose of requirements management is to ensure that the organization validates and meets the needs of its customers and external and internal stakeholders.
 A requirement is a defined capability to which the results of certain work (in this case software development) should meet.
 It is a continuous process throughout the lifecycle of a product and requirements can be generated by many stakeholders including: customers, partners, sales, support, management, engineering, operations, and of course product management.
 When requirements are being properly curated and managed there is clear and consistent communication between the product team and engineering members and any needed changes are broadly shared with all stockholders.

 Agile software development is a collection of software development methodologies that all share the same philosophy.
 Scrum is the best known method and they are all based on an iterative process where features and requirements (or epics and user stories) evolve through collaboration between cross-functional teams and customers.
 Agile promotes adaptive planning, evolutionary development and delivery, and a time-boxed period of time to complete a body of work.
 Software development is dynamic by nature and agile encourages rapid and flexible response to change.
-Because it eschews adaptability as central to its conceptual framework — teams using this approach are well equipped to respond to changes throughout the development cycle.
-Agile is in contrast to predicative development systems (e.g. Waterfall).
-Predictive methods focus on analyzing and planning the future in detail and attempting to handle all knows risks up front.
+Because it eschews adaptability as central to its conceptual framework — teams using this approach are well-equipped to respond to changes throughout the development cycle.
+Agile is in contrast to predictive development systems (e.g. Waterfall).
+Predictive methods focus on analyzing and planning the future in detail and attempting to handle all known risks up front.
 Predictive methods rely on exhaustive early phase analysis and focus on completing one phase of the development process at a time (e.g. development must be complete before QA begins).
 With predictive methods, if conditions change, the project may have difficulty altering its course.

 Scrum is the best known and most widely used agile software development framework.
 It is used for managing software projects and product or application development.
 Its focus is on a adaptive product development strategy where a cross-functional team works as a unit to reach a common goal within a specified period of time (typically one to four weeks).
 A key principle of Scrum is its recognition that during a project, product managers and customers may change their minds about what they want and need, and that unpredicted technical challenges cannot always be seen at the beginning of a development cycle.
 For this reason, Scrum promotes a flexible approach and rapid iteration to contend with unforeseen challenges.